Mean-Field Approximation of Cooperative Constrained Multi-Agent Reinforcement Learning (CMARL): Improvement of Optimality Gap in a Special Case

 \begin{assumption} The functions $r$, $c$, and $P$ are independent of the action distribution of the population.
 Mathematically, $\forall x\in \mathcal{X}$, $\forall u\in \mathcal{U}$, $\forall \boldsymbol{\mu}\in \mathcal{P}(\mathcal{X})$, and $\forall \boldsymbol{\nu}\in \mathcal{P}(\mathcal{U})$,

 \end{assumption}

 Assumption \ref{assumption_3} removes the dependence of $r, c$, and $P$ on the action distribution.
-However, for each individual agent, those functions still take the action taken by the agent as an argument.
-Below we present our improved approximation result. \begin{theorem} Let $\boldsymbol{x}_0^N$ be the initial joint state in an $N$-agent system, and $\boldsymbol{\mu}_0$ its empirical distribution.
-If Assumptions $\ref{assumption_1}- \ref{assumption_3}$ hold, then there exists $N_0>0$ such that $\forall N\geq N_0$ the following inequality holds whenever $\gamma S_P<1$.
+However, for each agent, those functions still take the action executed by the same agent as an argument.
+Below we present our improved approximation result. \begin{theorem} Let $\boldsymbol{x}_0^N$ denote an initial joint state in an $N$-agent system, and $\boldsymbol{\mu}_0$ its empirical distribution.
+If Assumptions $\ref{assumption_1}- \ref{assumption_3}$ are true, then there exists a sufficiently large $N_0>0$ such that $\forall N\geq N_0$ the following inequality holds whenever $\gamma S_P<1$.

 The terms $G_R^0, G_C^0$ are defined as shown below.